 About the Site

-Launched in November 2010, this web site contains a historical compilation of personal articles and blogs written by myself, between between 2004 and 2011, on various subjects including psychology, NLP, philosophy, social anthropology, religion, spirituality, esoteric symbolism and occultism.
+Launched in November 2010, this web site contains a historical compilation of personal articles and blogs written by myself, between between 2004 and 2011, on various subjects including psychology, NLP, philosophy, religion, spirituality, esoteric symbolism and occultism.

 The NLP and Psychology articles grew out of a series of blogs I wrote from 2004 to 2006.
 I have attempted to integrate psychological models, theories, and approaches from famous authors, both academics and life coaches alike, such as Anthony Robbins, Richard Bandler, John Grinder, John Gray, Taylor Hartman, Eric Berne, Abraham Maslow, William Glasser, Gavin DeBecker, Paul McKenna and John Cleese.
 I have also included some of my own ideas and observations on a variety of issues.